 It’s Even Easier to Move in Texas

-If you are current Spark customer then take care of your move online in Texas.
+Upon confirming eligibility, if you are a current Spark customer then take care of your move online.
 There’s no need to call your local utility just log in to your online account and get moving:

 - Transfer your service to a new address.

 - Request a priority move in and get connected within 1-2 business days.